 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries after the elimination of all significant intercompany balances and transactions.
 Certain amounts from prior years have been reclassified to conform to current-year presentation.
-These reclassifications did not change previously reported total assets, liabilities, stockholders' equity or net loss.

 Significant Estimates